Hipnosis183/hipnosis183.github.io/_posts/2020-12-28-an-overlook-on-jvs-io-emulation-and-implementation.md

 <br>

 The DInput initialization behaves as normal, the devices are enumerated, acquire the one we want and finally create a **polling thread**.
-When we press a key/button on the device, it will set a *flag* in an *input state array*, which is read by the **JVS stream polling**.
+When we press a key/button on the device, it will set a flag in an input state array, which is read by the **JVS stream polling**.

 <br>